auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 done.

 PBKDF2 then xors the blocks `U 1 ^ U 2 ^ ... ^ U c` to generate its final
 output block.
 The G3P does the same, but then it derives two cryptographically independent keys from the result:

+    // overview of G3Pb2 bravo:
-    sumT = T 0 ^ T 1 ^ ... ^ T c
+    c = (number of PHKDF rounds, ideally ~20000 or so) sumT = T 0 ^ T 1 ^ ... ^ T c
     endT = T (c+1)
-    keyB = HMAC (seguid, "B" + endT + sumT + ContextTags + "KEYB" + DomainTag)
+    keyB = HMAC (SeguidB, "B" + endT + sumT + ContextTags + "KEYB" + DomainTag)
-    keyC = HMAC (seguid, "C" + endT + sumT + ContextTags + "KEYC" + DomainTag)
+    keyC = HMAC (SeguidB, "C" + endT + sumT + ContextTags + "KEYC" + DomainTag)

 Now, we are ready for the second form of key-stretching, which uses a bcrypt-like construction.
 Overall, this key-stretching phase looks like a single call to HMAC:

+    // overview of G3Pb2 charlie:
-    seed = HMAC (seguid, keyB + bcryptOutput + keyC
+    seed = HMAC (SeguidB, keyB + bcryptOutput + keyC
                         + ContextTags + "SEED" + DomainTag)

-The inclusion of keyC allows for some or all of the bcrypt key-stretching computation to be outsourced to another semi-trusted device without losing control of the final seed.
-For this reason, keyC is also known as the continuation control key.
+The inclusion of continuation control key ("keyC") allows for some or all of the bcrypt key-stretching computation to be outsourced to another semi-trusted device without losing control of the final seed.

-Here, `bcryptOutput` is one or more binary blobs consisting of bcrypt's P-box and S-box, with one blob for every super-round.
+Here, `bcryptOutput` is one or more binary blobs largely consisting of bcrypt's P-box and S-box, with one blob for every super-round.
 There is one super-round for every 128 bcrypt rounds, rounded up.

     msg   = ""
     state = (standard bcrypt initial state based on digits of pi)

     for each super-round:
-       key0   = HMAC (seguid, keyB + msg + BcryptTags + "KEY0" + DomainTag)
+       key0   = HMAC ( SeguidB, keyB + msg + BcryptTags + "KEY0" + DomainTagB )
        msg   += key0
-       key1   = HMAC (seguid, keyB + msg + BcryptTags + "KEY1" + DomainTag)
+       key1   = HMAC ( SeguidB, keyB + msg + BcryptTags + "KEY1" + DomainTagB )
        msg   += key1
-       state := bcryptSuperRound (state, key0, key1, LongTag)
+       state := bcryptSuperRound ( state, key0, key1, LongTagB )
        msg   += state

     bcryptOutput = msg